 - 1/2 Cup (64 g) Corn Flour (Masa Harina)

 - 3 Cups (709 ml) Chicken Stock

 - 1 Cup (235 ml) Red Enchilada Sauce

 - 1 1/2 Cups (360 g) prepared black beans, rinsed and drained

 - 8 Ounces (100 g) Grated Cheese (such as cheddar, jack, manchego, or chihuahua).

 - Topping Suggestions: tortilla chips/strips, avocado, sour cream, grated cheese, chopped fresh cilantro, pico de gallo, green onions, hot sauce

-- Add the black beans and corn.
+- Add the chicken, black beans and corn.

 - Stir occasionally until the mixture returns to a simmer.